SuperStar (Arabic TV series): SuperStar 2 (2004)

-The second series was held 31 May and 23 August 2004.
+The second series aired between 21 April and 23 August 2004.

-Three new audition cities were announced – Tunisia, Bahrain & Paris, France while Algiers was dropped.
+Paris and Bahrain were newly added as audition cities while Algiers was dropped.
 Tonia Moreeb decided to quit after receiving bad comments about her judging skills in the previous season.
 She was replaced with music critic/agent Fadia Tanab.
-An amazing 83 contestants had advanced to the semi-finals of Super Star 2, 81 ended up performing before 2 contestants each week would advance to become part of the Top 14 contestants.
+83 contestants had advanced to the semi-finals of SuperStar 2, 81 ended up performing before 2 contestants each week would advance to become part of the Top 14 contestants.
 This series also offered a Wildcard show where it was revealed by the CEO of Future TV – Ali Jaber, that the Top 14 would become a Top 17 & that the Top 5 vote getters in the Wildcards would advance.

-Ayman Alatar from Janzour, Libya won the title of Super Star on 23 August 2004, beating runner up Palestinian Ammar Hassan with a weighting of 54% to 46%.
+Ayman Alatar from Janzour, Libya won the second season on 23 August 2004, beating runner up Palestinian Ammar Hassan with a weighting of 54% to 46%.

 It was revealed later that Ayman had missed the audition in Cairo, Egypt by one day & had one last chance to audition in Damascus, Syria.